Kursaal (novel)

 Kursaal is an original novel written by Peter Anghelides and based on the long-running British science fiction television series Doctor Who.
 It features the Eighth Doctor and Sam.

 The word Kursaal means a public hall or room, for the use of visitors at watering places and health resorts in Germany; German kur (from Latin cūra: cure) + saal: hall, room.

-Premise

-Kursaal is a pleasure world, a huge theme park for the Cronus System – or rather it will be if it isn't destroyed during construction.
-Eco-terrorists want the project halted to preserve vital archaeological sites containing the last remains of the long-dead Jax, an ancient wolf-like race.

-Sam falls in with the environmentalists, and finds her loyalties divided.
-The Doctor's own investigations lead him to believe the Jax are not extinct after all.
-Cut off from the TARDIS, separated from his companion and pursued for murder, the Doctor discovers Kursaal hides a terrible secret.